Telariust/pollard-kangaroo/README.md

 *Acceleration on several devices (i.e. with shared RAM) for 2) and 3) (w<sup>1/2</sup>/Ncores) can only be achieved using the pool.
 Filtered distinguished points should be sent to the pool in a single hashtable.

-*removed support coincurve lib, reason: if u can install coincurv - that u can install gmpy2
+*removed support coincurve lib, reason: if u can install coincurve - that u can install gmpy2

 # Compilation